-Whether you have a blog, online store, or a regular website that you want to look amazing, it pays to take a few moments to optimize each image you upload.
+Whether you have a business website, portfolio, or online store, it pays to optimize each image you upload.

-When we talk about “optimizing” an image for the web, you can think about this in two ways: 1) making sure your images can be indexed by search engines, and 2) making sure they just look good.
+When we talk about how to “optimize” images for the web, you can think about this in three ways: 1) making images look good, 2) making images load quickly, and 3) making images easy for search engines to index.

 1. Start with high-quality images

-You don’t have to be a professional photographer to use great photographs on your website.
-Every day it seems like there are more high-quality stock photo sites out there that allow you to download their photos for commercial use, for free.
+Stock photography: You don’t have to be a professional photographer to use great images on your website.
+Every day it seems like there are more high-quality stock photo sites where you can download free photos for commercial use.
 Some of our favorites are:

 - Barn Images